yingpengma/yingpengma/README.md

 I'm Yingpeng MA, a NLP beginner 👨‍💻

-- 🚀 I want to do some meaningful research
+- 🚀 I would like to conduct meaningful research.

-- 🎓 I’m currently working on Trustworthy AI and Causality
+- 🎓 I am currently conducting research on Trustworthy AI and Causality.

-- 📫 How to reach me: mayingpeng AT westlake DOT edu DOT cn
+- 📫 How to reach me: mayingpeng [AT] westlake [DOT] edu [DOT] cn

 - 😄 My website: https://yingpengma.github.io//